silpara/av-janatahack-demand-forecasting/README.md

 ## Description Of Problem
 Given 3 years of SKU sales data from 76 stores, the problem is to predict sales for next 12 weeks.

+## Evaluation
+The evaluation metric was 100\*RMSLE (Root Mean Squared Log Error).
+This eval metric is available xgboost out-of-the-box.

 ## Data
 Data can be downloaded from the contest page [JanataHack: Demand Forecasting - Problem Statement](https://datahack.analyticsvidhya.com/contest/janatahack-demand-forecasting/#ProblemStatement)